aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 You can specify whether the AWS CloudFormation is to also delete the Lambda functions and layers used by this canary, when the canary is deleted.

-This can be provisioned by setting the `DeleteLambdaResourcesOnCanaryDeletion` property to `true` when we define the canary.
+This can be provisioned by setting the `enableAutoDeleteLambdas` property to `true` when we define the canary.

 ```ts
 const stack = new Stack();